Exercises and Tests

 As for the tests at the end of the Final step, they consist entirely of texts.

 Accessing the Exercises and Tests

 To set the order of the exercises and tests and to determine which will be available, go to the Activities tab.

-Tip — Click or tap the Try it button to the right of an activity to display the specific targets to be reached and to assess its level of difficulty.
+Tip — Click the Try it button to the right of an activity to display the specific targets to be reached and to assess its level of difficulty.